gemerden/statemachine/statemachine/docs/tutorial.md

     # who is using the switch
     # switch turned off at 2000-01-01 00:00:00
 ```
 As you can see it is possible to pass any arguments you require to any callback functions.

+Notes:
-Note that default arguments (`name="who"`) can be used in the callback functions.
+* Default arguments (`name="who"`) can be used in the callback functions,
+* It is often practical to always give callback functions a `**kwargs` argument, to simplify adding callbacks with arguments later.

 ### Basic: Conditional Transitions

 Sometimes you want a transition to take place only under specific circumstances.
 In that case the state machine allows you to set a condition on a transition by setting a parameter `condition`.
 This condition function must return a value evaluating to `True` if the condition is to take place, and to `False` otherwise.

 The implementation has the same features as those for callbacks (it is a callback), including using strings for methods on the stateful object and for passing parameters.
-It allows only for a single function or method.
+If multiple callbacks are given, all callbacks need to return a `True` value for the transition to pass.
 ```python
 from statemachine.machine import StateMachine, StatefulObject